Plotting in R#

 Adjusting the plot margins#

 There are times when you want to adjust the size of the margins of a plot to make better use of the space available.
 Using par() with mar() and/or mgp() before calling plot(), we can adjust the margins of our plot.
 The function par() is essentially the function to set the parameters of the plots that follow.
-We can can it multiple times In a script to change the appearance of different plots.
+We can can use it multiple times in a script to change the appearance of different plots.

 Using the argument mar allows us to adjust the width of the margins on each side of the plot.
 They are specificed in the unit of lines, with the default being c(5, 4, 4, 2) + 0.1 relating to bottom, left, top and right respectively.